rieck/derrick/README.md

     --with-libnet=DIR       Installation path of libnet
     --with-libnids=DIR      Installation path of libnids

-If the configure scripte does not automatically detect the libraries and their headers, these options can be used to provide the respective installation paths.
+If the configure script does not automatically detect the libraries and their headers, these options can be used to provide the respective installation paths.